iCliniq Logo

 How Is Sudden Cardiac Death Different From a Heart Attack?

 A heart attack is a myocardial infarction, which is not the same as sudden cardiac death.
-A heart attack occurs when there is the presence of a blockage in one of the coronary arteries or more than one.
-This blockage prevents the heart and the cardiovascular system from getting a sufficient amount of oxygenated blood.
-If the heart is deprived of oxygen-rich blood, the muscles and structure of the heart get damaged.
-This damage leads to a heart attack.
+A heart attack is a result of a blockage in one or more coronary arteries.
+The supply of oxygenated blood that is required by the heart and the cardiovascular system gets restricted.
+If the heart does not get enough oxygen-rich blood, it causes damage to its muscles and structure.
+This results in a heart attack.

-On the other hand, sudden cardiac death occurs when the heart’s electrical system becomes irregular or abruptly stops functioning.
+On the other hand, sudden cardiac death occurs when the electrical system of the heart becomes irregular or suddenly stops functioning.
 It may also happen that the electrical signals cause the heart to beat dangerously fast, so much so that the person may lose consciousness.
 If emergency treatment is not followed in the case of sudden cardiac death, the patient generally does not survive.

 What Are the Causes of Sudden Cardiac Death?